fanout/js-grip/README.md

-# GRIP Interface Library for JavaScript
+# js-grip

-A GRIP interface library for NodeJS.
+A GRIP interface library for JavaScript.
 For use with HTTP reverse proxy servers that support the GRIP interface, such as Pushpin.

 Supported GRIP servers include: